eemeli/yaml/docs/05_content_nodes.md

       // included in their respective ranges. spaceBefore?: boolean
-      // a blank line before this node and its commentBefore tag?: string   // a fully qualified tag, if required toJSON(): any  // a plain JS or JSON representation of this node }
+      // a blank line before this node and its commentBefore tag?: string       // a fully qualified tag, if required clone(): NodeBase  // a copy of this node toJSON(): any      // a plain JS or JSON representation of this node }
 ```